shahsandesh30/agentic_rag_service/README.md

 - Adjust chunk `max-chars` and `overlap` during ingestion for your corpus
 - Use `--rerank` on `/search` or increase `top_k_ctx` on `/ask` for tougher queries
 - Swap models via `.env` (LLM, embedder, reranker)
+- Configure safety policies in `app/safety/policy.py` for your use case
+- Use the agent workflow (`/agent/ask`) for intelligent query handling
+- Monitor performance with `/metrics` and evaluation framework

 ## Known issues (to be fixed)
 - `app/llm/hf.py`: `torch.cuda.is_available` should be called as a function: `torch.cuda.is_available()`